 Mark well, however, that just as every one of these planetary reimbodying egos derives its essential life from its parent the spiritual monad or ego, of which latter it is a ray, in exactly the same way the ray finding imbodiment on any globe of a planetary chain derives its essential or fundamental life from the reimbodying ego of that planetary chain.
 The analogy, therefore, is extremely close; and if you understand the working of one, you understand the working of the other.

-Student — I am sorry that there are still some points that are not clear in my mind as regards kama-loka and the second death.
+Student — There are still some points that are not clear in my mind as regards kama-loka and the second death.
 When the higher triad separates itself from the kama-rupa, does the higher triad then enter the devachan, so that the higher part of the ego is in devachan at the same time that the lower part is disintegrating in kama-loka; or does the second death occur when the existence in kama-loka comes to an end?

 G. de P. — When the higher triad separates itself from the kama-rupa, the higher triad thereupon immediately begins its devachanic existence, first in the lower part of it, then increases in intensity as the higher triad ascends to the higher parts of the devachan.
 Meanwhile, the kama-rupa which has been left behind is but an empty shell, and thereupon begins immediately to disintegrate.
 The separation of the higher triad from the kama-rupa is the second death.
 Just as the life energies quit the physical body and it thereupon expires and begins to decay, which is the first death; just so in the kama-loka, when the higher triad separates itself from the kama-rupa this is the second death, and the kama-rupa thereupon is a shell and begins immediately to disintegrate.